nichollsh/AGNI/README.md

 AGNI relies on SOCRATES (2306) for calculating radiances.
 It makes use of the Julia interface to SOCRATES as written by Stuart Daines [(see their branch here)](https://code.metoffice.gov.uk/trac/socrates/browser/main/branches/dev/stuartdaines/r1126_julia_interface).
 The radiative transfer includes shortwave irradiation from the star, surface emission, gaseous absorption, Rayleigh scattering, and continuum absorption / CIA.

 Surface boundary conditions are intended to be set by an interior model, so AGNI won't work as well for cooler planets.
 The model also includes a parameterised conductive 'skin' with a prescribed thickness and conductivity, allowing the surface temperature to be calculated according to the required conductive flux.
 Two convection parameterisations are included: convective adjustment (directly manipulating the temperature arrays), and mixing length theory (calculating convective energy fluxes).
 Results are optionally plotted (and animated), and may be saved as NetCDF or CSV files.
-The model first uses a multistep Adams-Bashforth integrator which integrates the heating rates at each level until fluxes are roughly balanced; this state then provides the initial guess for a Newton-Raphson-Backtracking method which achieves stricter flux continuity.
+The model first uses a multistep Adams-Bashforth integrator which integrates the heating rates at each level until fluxes are roughly balanced; this state then provides the initial guess for a Newton-Raphson-Backtracking method which achieves strict flux continuity.

 Pronounced: *ag-nee*.
 Named after the fire deity of Hinduism.